pgpkg/pgpkg/docs/pages/tutorial.md

     (0 rows)

 We forgot to populate the table!
 So, let's add another migration script.
-Call it contact@001.sql, the first change to the contact table.
+Call it contact@001.sql, because it's the first change to the contact table.
 Edit the file `schema/contact@001.sql`:

     insert into hello.contact (name) values ('Postgresql Community');